DanielSimonsen90/Dashboard/README.md

 Additionally, I've installed the following 3rd party packages:
 * FontAwesome: Since no design manual was provided, FontAwesome icons were used to mock the icons in the design.
 * Chart.js & React-Chartjs-2: The mock data provided was already heavily modified to fit the chart.js format, so to save time, I've used Chart.js and React-Chartjs-2 to draw the charts easily.
-* Zustand: To manage asynchronous state and store it globally, I've used Zustand to create a simple store system.
 * Classnames: In some components, conditional class names are necessary for a better developer experience
 * Although not installed, beautiful-react-dnd is an intuitive drag-and-drop library that I would have used to implement drag-and-drop functionality for dashboard widget scaling.